-An emotion is a temporary affective reaction, which is felt in my body.
+An emotion is a temporary affective reaction felt in my body.

-Paco is unjustly punished by the teacher.
-He feels frustration.
-His head heats up, he becomes all red.
-He has ideas of revenge, like beating the teacher.
+John is unjustly punished by his teacher.
+He feels a frustration.
+His head heats up and he turns red.
+He has ideas of revenge, like hitting the teacher.
 After a while, the anger passes and he calms down.

 Emotions are neither negative nor positive.
-They are pleasant (like joy) or unpleasant (like fear).
+They can be pleasant (like joy) or unpleasant (like fear).

 An emotion can take control of:

 - My behavior.

 Lisa hears a knock on the window.
 It’s dark and she’s alone.
 She’s frightened.
 She feels a lump in her throat.
 Her heart is racing.
 She remains frozen, on the alert, not knowing what to do.

 Emotions are not to be fought or ignored.

 If I feel an emotion, I can just breathe deeply, accept it and let it flow through me.